John of Gaunt's chevauchée of 1373: Aftermath

 Contrary to his older brother Edward the Black Prince, who had come back from his chevauchée of 1355 with an immense loot, John of Gaunt entered Bordeaux on the last days of 1373 with an army that was only the shadow of its former self five months before.
 Although no large pitched battle had happened, it was a bitter defeat: half its 30,000 horses had died en route.
 Two thirds of the wagons had had to be abandoned.
 3,000 men had died of cold, disease or starvation, and 3,000 had been killed or captured by the French.
 Many who had made it to Bordeaux died a few days or months later, Edward Despenser himself died in 1375 from an illness probably contracted during the chevauchée.
 A great number had been captured by the French, and most of them would still be imprisoned three years later.

 In Bordeaux, the situation was critical: the remnants of the chevauchée had doubled the population of the town, who had to endure an epidemic of bubonic plague during that winter.
 Some knights were even begging in the streets for a bit of food.
 From London, the money expected to pay the troops wasn't coming, and John of Gaunt could now only count on a sick army, demoralized and depleted by desertion.
 John IV of Brittany returned by sea to his duchy with a thousand men.
-At the end of March 1374, Lancaster had to renounce to his project of invasion of Castile, allied to France, despite the support of Peter IV of Aragon, of Gaston III, Count of Foix and of Charles II of Navarre.
-On April 8 1374, he left for England.
+At the end of March 1374, Lancaster had to renounce to his planned invasion of Castile, allied to France, despite the support of Peter IV of Aragon, of Gaston III, Count of Foix and of Charles II of Navarre.
+On 8 April 1374 he left for England.